Fergarram/research-vault/🗂 Cognitive Research/📁 Experiments/🔬 Experiment 001c - Genetic Algorithms on ECs.md

+New Thoughts:

+What if this experiment is actually about finding a way to train cells with GAs?
+What I mean is, if I take the approach of simple programs and well defined limits/boundaries, is it possible for the GA to arrive to the right neighboring rules under supervised training?

+---

 ## Objective

-Use a genetic algorithm to find the neighboring rules that make [[🔬 Experiment 001a - Parsing Markdown with Ego Cells]] correctly highlight markdown elements.
+Use a genetic algorithm to find the neighboring rules that make [[🔬 Experiment 001a - Parsing Markdown with Cellular Automata]] correctly highlight markdown elements.

 ## Thoughts